 The underlying issues that resulted in the eating disorder are also addressed.
 The individual learns healthy control, self confidence, and other positive tools that can be used to overcome bulimia or anorexia.
 Remember that along with hypnotherapy, the individual will need love and support by family and friends – within a positive environment, recovery can take place.
 The individual is also likely to need physical treatment and medication.

 These factors altogether will provide the best likelihood of success – and a number of medical doctors are adding hypnotherapy to their practice for this reason.
 For those in need of immediate intervention on the mindset level, this download may provide help.
-Otherwise, if you or anyone you know is suffering from an eating disorder, I am a qualified hypnotherapist experienced in supporting clients with these issues.
-I offer a free no-obligation 15 minute phone consultation, so call me on 07947 475721 should you wish to learn how I can help.
+Otherwise, if you or anyone you know is suffering from an eating disorder, I am a qualified hypnotherapist experienced in supporting clients with these issues (see my success stories).
+I am based in Canterbury, Kent and Peckham, London SE15; and also offer online sessions, wherever in the world you may be.
+Please feel welcome to call me on 07947 475721 for a free no-obligation 15 minute phone consultation to see how I can help.